Explore the science and the art of cheesemaking and the development of this ancient biotechnology into a modern industry.

 Meyer Gouda Cheese website.

-Read about Meyer Gouda Cheese’s successes from 2013 onwards at the Champions of Cheese Awards on the New Zealand Specialist Cheesemakers Association website.
+Read about Meyer Gouda Cheese’s ongoing successes from 2013 onwards at the Champions of Cheese Awards on the New Zealand Specialist Cheesemakers Association website.

 This resource links to NCEA level 2 technology assessment resources in manufacturing – Technology 2.12 and 2.13 – published on the TKI website.